 Our goal is to form Catholic Christian leaders whose dedication to service and community will reach well beyond their years at Gonzaga Prep.

 Therefore, students are involved in all aspects of ministry, including planning and ministering at liturgies, working on peer-directed retreats, organizing service projects and the distribution of charity donations.

 We know that service and social justice are interdependent.
 Our curricular and extracurricular programs work to form Christian leaders spiritually, intellectually, physically, and culturally such that they are challenged to fulfill their potential as lifelong learners in service to others.

 Our service learning program uses meaningful and effective student service to enrich the student’s transformative academic experience.

-The Christian Service curriculum is designed to reflect the Ignatian Pedagogical Paradigm, which explores the necessary relationship between experience, reflection, and action – and the important role of context and evaluation in that relationship.
+The Service and Justice curriculum is designed to reflect the Ignatian Pedagogical Paradigm, which explores the necessary relationship between experience, reflection, and action – and the important role of context and evaluation in that relationship.